zazuko/rdf-validate-shacl/.changeset/swift-cars-flow.md

 "rdf-validate-shacl": patch
 ---

-Nodes targeted by `sh:targetNode` should fail validation even if it is not explicitly used in the Data Graph (fixes #107)
+Nodes targeted by `sh:targetNode` should fail validation even if they are not explicitly used in the Data Graph (fixes #107)